 Members of the House of Representatives are typically referred to as “Congresspeople” – “Congressman” or “Congresswoman,” depending on gender – while members of the Senate are Senators.

 The Great Compromise balances out concerns about representation based on population – although larger states have more power in the House of Representatives, all states have the same amount of power in the Senate.

-All this ensures that every state is relevant when it comes to making laws that apply to the entire country – California can’t overpower Wyoming because, although they have (many) more Representatives in the House, they each have the same number of senators in the Senate.
+All this ensures that every state is relevant when making laws that apply to the entire country.
+An example is that California can’t overpower Wyoming because, although they have more Representatives in the House, they each have the same number of senators in the Senate.

 Watch the following video to find out more about the Great Compromise: